o19s/opensearch-search-quality-evaluation/prfaq.md

 Judgment sets are stored in OpenSearch indexes and created using the CLI.

-- Should the CLI be able to delete judgment sets?
+- Should the CLI be able to list and delete judgment sets?

+### How are query sets stored and managed?

+Query sets are stored in OpenSearch indexes and created using the CLI.

+- Should the CLI be able to list and delete query sets?

 ### How scalable is the framework?
 Can it handle large query sets and massive datasets?